Yes, you can refinish a hardwood floor.

 Q. Can I use a mop to clean my hardwood floors?

-A. We'd really rather you didn't.
-Even small amounts of water can cause your floor to swell and cup over time.
+A. Not a conventional string or sponge mop, no. Even small amounts of water can cause your floor to swell and cup over time.
 More

 Operators are standing by so call the store at 651-698-5888 to reserve your equipment today.